Singular-Genomics/G4X-helpers/docs/installation/source.md

 - integrate pieces of the library into your own Python environment

-If these use cases apply to you, please read on
+If these use cases apply to you, please read on.

 <br>